Jiří Rusnok

 Jiří Rusnok (born 16 October 1960) is a Czech politician and economist who served as the prime minister of the Czech Republic between June 2013 and January 2014.
 From 2016 to 2022 he served as the governor of the Czech National Bank.

 Previously, Rusnok served in the government of the Czech Republic as minister of Finance from 2001 to 2002 and as minister of Industry and Trade from 2002 to 2003.
 On 25 June 2013, he was appointed as the prime minister by President Miloš Zeman.
 Rusnok replaced Petr Nečas, who resigned over a corruption and spying affair.

 On 25 May 2016, President Miloš Zeman appointed Rusnok as fourth governor of the Czech National Bank, succeeding Miroslav Singer.
 Rusnok took office on 1 July 2016.
-His second term ended on 30 June 2022, and from 1 Juky 2022 he was replaced by Aleš Michl.
+His second term ended on 30 June 2022, and from 1 July 2022 he was replaced by Aleš Michl.

 Early life

 Rusnok was born in Ostrava-Vítkovice.
 He studied at the University of Economics in Prague, graduating in 1984.